Pedrexus/blog.phvv.me/content/programming/python-switch-if-tree/en-us.md

 ## Refactor: `__init_subclass__`

-The final `SWITCH` refactor I want to show in python might come off as _too much_, but it is the one I believe to be the most elegant of all.
+The final `SWITCH...CASE` refactor I want to show in python might come off as _too much_, but it is the one I believe to be the most elegant of all.
 Besides, I actually used it in a real world project!
 Therefore, I think it is important to present it here.

 ```python
 if fruit.kind == "apple":